-Clicking on Manage my Microsoft account takes you to your online account where you can manage all your personal details, your devices, your security and privacy tied with your Microsoft account.
+This section lets you upload or change your picture.
+By clicking on Manage my Microsoft Account takes you to your online account where you can manage all your personal details, your devices, your security and privacy tied with your Microsoft account.

 Read: How to obtain List, Settings & Details of all User Accounts using the command line.